 How Will I Measure Success?

-For now, I’ll stick with trusty Microsoft Excel to track my assets, liabilities, and maybe even run some fancy dancy forecast models.
+For now, I’ll stick with trusty Microsoft Excel to track my assets and liabilities, and maybe even run some fancy-dancy forecast models.
 It’s a Friday night fiesta waiting to happen!

 The cash flow has to be decent, generating oh, $2,000 a month?
 At least to start with.
 I recognize that it could take several months to turn a profit and see a dime of cash flow, so patience will be key.